-- Respiratory system takes in oxygen that is circulated by the cardiovascular and circulatory systems. - Oxygen transported by the cardiovascular system is used by the muscles (and other body cells) to produce energy. - All body cells and systems require energy (ATP and energy systems) for daily living as well as movement. - Hormones and nutrients (endocrine and digestive systems) are circulated by the cardiovascular system. - The nervous system controls the movement of the body stimulating muscles (muscular system) to contract and pull on the bones (skeletal system). - The endocrine system and nervous system are the main communication and control systems of the body (chemical and electrical). - Endocrine glands release hormones which are circulated by the cardiovascular and circulatory systems. - The heart, a component of the circulatory system, responsible for pumping blood is also a muscle (cardiac) and is controlled by the nervous system.
+10.1 Explain the All body systems work together: Interrelationship of the body system: If one system is malfunctioning due to disease, then all systems will be impacted to a greater or lesser extent. movement Activity and exercise will affect all systems, in some way. systems - musculoskeletal The body systems change through the lifespan. system.
+Some examples of interrelationship: fuelling systems circulatory, Respiratory system takes in oxygen that is circulated by the cardiovascular and circulatory system. respiratory, energy Oxygen transported by the cardiovascular system is used by the muscles (and other body cells) to produce energy. response systems - All body cells and systems require energy (ATP and energy systems) for daily living as well as movement. nervous, endocrine.
+Hormones and nutrients (endocrine and digestive system) are circulated by the cardiovascular system.
+The nervous system controls movement of the body stimulating muscles (muscular system) to contract and pull on the bones (skeletal system).
+The endocrine system and nervous system are main communication and control systems of the body (chemical and electrical).
+Endocrine glands release hormones which are circulated by the cardiovascular and circulatory system.
+The heart, a component of the circulatory system, responsible for pumping blood is also a muscle (cardiac) and is controlled by the nervous system.